Contribution

 10. CHARGES

-Extra printing costs due to the use of special characters, symbols, or figures may be charged to the author.
+Extra costs due to the use of special characters, symbols, and color printings may be charged to the author.

 11. COMPLIMENTARY COPIES